 Making the decision to end your marriage or relationship is always a struggle, but the headache and stress can be exacerbated if there are children involved.
-A custody battle is never on anyone’s wish list, and it is crucial that you have an experienced, qualified legal professional on your side to help ensure that you have the advice and support that you need to handle the situation and move forward in the best way for you and your children.
+A custody battle is never on anyone’s wish list, and it is crucial that you have an experienced, qualified Sun Valley child custody attorney on your side to help ensure that you have the advice and support that you need to handle the situation and move forward in the best way for you and your children.
 That is where we come in handy - we will work with you to prioritize the needs of you and your child, and do whatever we can to reduce the pain and anxiety of this difficult time.

 All courts in Sun Valley and the state of Idaho will use a number of factors to help determine child custody - this is always based on the best interests of the child.
 Some of the key factors included in the decision are: